UK challenger banks: who’s who (and what’s their tech)

-The wait is over for Monzo as it has been granted a banking licence.
 This challenger bank positions itself as a “mobile first” bank.
 It will be offering a current account with a contactless debit card and a mobile banking app.
 The mobile app’s standout features are intelligent notifications, instant balance updates and financial management.

 It has partnered with Thames Card Technology for debit card production and personalisation.

 For banking ops, it decided to build its own platform.
 Technology used is mainly open source: Linux, Apache Cassandra distributed database (used by the likes of Apple and Twitter), Google’s Go (golang) programming language at the back-end and PostgreSQL relational database.
 The system is hosted at two data centres in the UK on Mondo’s own hardware.
 There is a team of 16 people working on this.